ominusliticus/Bayesian-BjorkenRTA/README.md

 	libdl.so.2 => /lib/x86_64-linux-gnu/libdl.so.2 (0x00007f5ecf267000)
 	libquadmath.so.0 => /lib/x86_64-linux-gnu/libquadmath.so.0 (0x00007f5ecf21d000)
 ```
-The equivalent command for for `ldd` on MacOS is `otool -L`.
+The equivalent command for `ldd` on MacOS is `otool -L`.

 ## Python Setup
-The python version should be higher than 3.0 (preferably 3.8>).
+The python version should be higher than 3.0 (preferably >3.8).
 The libraries you need to run the python code are
-(these libraries are fairly version stabl)
+(these libraries are fairly version stable)
 |                   |                 |
 | :---              | :---            |
 | `matplotlib`      | `pydoe`         |